vinitkumar/vinitkumar/README.md

 This is Vinit, I am a senior software engineer at [Socialschools](https://github.com/socialschools)

-- 🔭  I’m currently working with Python, TypeScript,  and Go.
-- 🚢  I deploy my code on AWS, Google Cloud and Vercel.
-- 🌱  I’m currently learning more about Rust & building Distributed Systems.
-- 👯  I’m focussing on writing and designing better software.
-- 💬  Ask me about Software design and Architecture.
-- 📫  How to reach me: mail@vinitkumar.me or [vinitkme](twitter.com/vinitkme) on twitter
+I’m currently working with Python, TypeScript,  and Go.
+I deploy my code on AWS, Google Cloud and Vercel.
+I’m currently learning more about Rust & building Distributed Systems.
+I’m focussing on writing and designing better software.
+Ask me about Software design and Architecture.
+How to reach me: mail@vinitkumar.me or [vinitkme](twitter.com/vinitkme) on twitter.
+Pronouns: He/Him
-- 😄  Pronouns: He/Him

 #### Latest blog posts